 - require suppliers and partners to be bound by obligations to comply with all applicable laws; and

 - regularly evaluate processes to determine whether it would be appropriate to adopt further policies or procedures, or join related third party organizations, each in light of the goal of preventing slavery and human trafficking in any part of New Relic’s business or supply chains.

-To ensure that this is implemented, New Relic’s Chief Compliance Officer oversees these program responsibilities, which include:
+To ensure that New Relic is successful in continuing to implement the foregoing efforts, New Relic’s Chief Compliance Officer oversees these program responsibilities, which include: